MaterializeInc/materialize/doc/user/content/quickstarts/streaming-analytics.md

 1. Press `CTRL + C` to interrupt the subscription after a few changes.

-### Connect to a BI Tool
+### Connect to a BI tool

-Instead of subscribing to the changes in the materialized view, you can connect to a BI tool directly and create a dashboard that keeps track of its results in real time .
+Instead of subscribing to the changes in the materialized view, you can connect to a BI tool directly and create a dashboard that keeps track of its results in real time.
 Here, we'll use [Metabase](https://www.metabase.com/), but most tools that support PostgreSQL should work out-of-the-box since Materialize is wire-compatible with PostgreSQL.

 1. In Metabase, add a new database connection: